mockery/mockery/README.md

 ## Documentation

-**Note:** We're transitioning the documentation to readthedocs.org, current version can be seen at [docs.mockery.io](http://docs.mockery.io), feedback welcome.
+The current version can be seen at [docs.mockery.io](http://docs.mockery.io).